-Increasing regional rock uplift toward the eastern Himalayan Syntaxis has been inferred from relatively young thermochronological ages (AHe/AFT ages < 15 Ma, e.g., Burg et al.; 1998; Replumaz et al., 2020; Ouimet et al., 2010) in a region between the South Tibet Detachment System-Parlung fault and the Longmucuo-Shuanghu suture (Fig. 9), which roughly follows the Mekong River.
-This zone is also characterized by relatively high regional topography, with the plateau surface generally exceeding 5000 m (Fig. 9).
-In contrast, the area to the east of the Longmucuo-Shuanghu suture, including the low-relief surfaces of Markam and Daocheng, show lower average elevations and older thermochronological ages (AHe/AFT > 15 Ma).
-This zone between the South Tibet Detachment System-Parlung fault and the Longmucuo-Shuanghu suture is thus potentially associated with regionally enhanced Late-Miocene uplift north and east of the EHS, as argued for instance by Zeitler et al. (2014) and Schmidt et al. (2015), possibly due to the continuous northward advance of the eastern indenter corner of the Indian plate.
-In this zone, a north-south component of motion is also observed from the current GPS velocity field, which shows ongoing north-south shortening north of India (Fig. 9) associated with surface uplift (Liang et al., 2013).
+- 375 2009).
+Zhang et al. (2016) have proposed that these processes could be active in southeastern Tibet and could lead to seemingly continuous low-relief high-elevation surfaces despite spatially differential and diachronous tectonic exhumation of 2-4 km between the surfaces.
+Such buzzsaw-like processes by glaciation could be active in the BaimaXueshan massif to smooth highlands, as numerous cirques, moraines and U-shaped valleys are observed across the massif, providing evidence for significant glacial erosion. - 380 However, glacial and periglacial erosion alone cannot explain the onset of rapid exhumation at ~10 Ma, well before the onset of widespread glaciation in southeast Tibet at ~2 Ma (Fu et al., 2013).
+Increasing regional rock uplift toward the eastern Himalayan Syntaxis has been recorded by relatively young thermochronological ages (AHe/AFT ages < 15 Ma) in a region between the South Tibet Detachment System-Parlung fault and the Longmucuo-Shuanghu suture, which roughly follows the Mekong River (Fig. 7).
+This zone is also characterized by higher regional topography, with the plateau surfaces generally - 385 exceeding 5000 m (Fig. 7).
+In contrast, the area to east of the Longmucuo-Shuanghu suture, including the low-relief surfaces of Markam and Daocheng, show lower average elevations and older thermochronological ages (AHe/AFT > 15 Ma).
+This zone between the South Tibet Detachment System-Parlung fault and the Longmucuo-Shuanghu suture is thus potentially associated with regionally enhanced Late-Miocene uplift north and east of the EHS, as argued for instance by Zeitler et al. (2014) and Schmidt et al. (2015), possibly due to the continuous northward advance of the eastern indenter corner of the - 390 Indian plate.
+A north-south component of motion is also observed from the current GPS velocity field, which shows ongoing north-south shortening north of India (Fig. 7), with a vertical component of motion (Liang et al., 2013).
 The BaimaXueshan massif is located in the southeastern-most extremity of this regional uplift zone.
-Within the massif, N-S oriented thrusts like the Zigaishi thrust, east of and parallel to the Mekong River, are associated with a clear topographic crest bounding the massif to the west and could have been reactivated at a moderate rate (0.25 km/Myr) to accommodate shortening and thickening of the Three Rivers Region since ~10 Ma (Figs. 2a and 8).
-Moderate uplift along those thrusts could be due to the distance from the EHS, with a west-to-east gradient of decreasing exhumation and erosion rates across the Three Rivers Region (Yang et al., 2016).
+Within the massif, N-S oriented thrusts like the Zigaishi thrust, east of and parallel to the Mekong River, are associated with a clear topographic crest bounding the massif to the west and could have been reactivated at a moderate rate (0.25 km/Myr) to accommodate shortening and - thickening of the Three Rivers Region since ~10 Ma (Fig. 8).
+Moderate uplift along those thrusts could thus be far-field effect of ongoing collision east of the EHS, which is supported by the west-to-east gradient of decreasing erosion rate across the Three Rivers Region (Yang et al., 2016).